Michigan Car Insurance Guide

 The state of Michigan also requires drivers to have Uninsured/Underinsured Motorist coverage with minimums of $25,000 per person and $50,000 per accident.

 How much risk are you willing to take on?
 Experts advise that if you do choose to purchase liability coverage, make sure to increase the limits to 100/300/50.

 Next, we’ll look at the forms of financial responsibility Michigan requires drivers to have in case they’re in an accident.

 In Michigan, the only acceptable form of financial responsibility is car insurance.
-Except for people who happen to own a fleet of 25 vehicles or more – when you can apply for self-insurance – every driver must buy an insurance policy.
+Except for people who happen to own a fleet of 25 vehicles or more – when you can apply for self-insurance for drivers – every driver must buy an insurance policy.

 In case of an accident or a traffic stop, present a paper copy of your proof of insurance or prepare to show it electronically.